 The Genesis of Singapore

-Since the City Gallery covers mostly the geological and ecological side, the National Museum of Singapore deals with the settlement, immigration, ethnicities, and all related aspects – i. e. with the people; and is therefore absolutely fascinating and not to be missed.
+While the City Gallery covers mostly the geological and ecological side, the National Museum of Singapore deals with the settlement, immigration, ethnicities, and all related aspects – hence, with the people.
+It is absolutely fascinating and not to be missed.

 To get there from the City Gallery, take bus No. 190 at Pearl’s Ctr and get off after only seven minutes at SMU.